EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 The Change

-What is changing with EU customs charges in Ireland from 1 July 2026?
+What changed with EU customs charges in Ireland from 1 July 2026?

-The European Union is removing a longstanding customs exemption — known as the de minimis relief — that allowed small parcels valued at €150 or less to enter the EU without any customs duty charge.2
+The European Union has removed a longstanding customs exemption, the de minimis relief, that allowed small parcels valued at €150 or less to enter the EU without any customs duty charge.2

-From 1 July 2026, a flat €3 customs duty per distinct item applies to all parcels shipped to Ireland from countries outside the EU.
-This affects every non-EU country, including the United States, China, Japan, South Korea, and — critically for Irish consumers — Great Britain, which left the EU customs union following Brexit.
+Since 1 July 2026, a flat €3 customs duty per distinct product type applies to parcels shipped to Ireland from countries outside the EU.
+This affects every non-EU country, including the United States, China, Japan, South Korea and, critically for Irish consumers, Great Britain, which left the EU customs union following Brexit.

-The change applies in all EU member states simultaneously.
-It is a regulatory change, not a discretionary policy choice by Ireland.
-Irish Revenue is responsible for collection and enforcement in Ireland.
+The change applies in all EU member states at once.
+It is a regulatory change, not a discretionary policy by Ireland, and Irish Revenue is responsible for collection and enforcement here.

 Official Source

-This change was confirmed by Irish Revenue in a press release dated 28 May 2026 and in detailed guidance published 25 May 2026 at revenue.ie.
-The underlying regulation was approved by the Council of the European Union on 11 February 2026.
+This change was confirmed by Irish Revenue in a press release dated 28 May 2026 and in guidance at revenue.ie.
+The underlying measure was agreed by the Council of the European Union in December 2025 and set out in Council Regulation (EU) 2026/382.4

-Raphael Ryan, Head of Revenue's National Customs Policies and Procedures, stated in the Revenue press release: Revenue's goal is to ensure consumers are fully informed about these changes before the new rules take effect, to help people avoid unexpected costs and make informed decisions when shopping online.1
+Raphael Ryan, Head of Revenue's National Customs Policies and Procedures, said in the Revenue press release that the goal is to ensure consumers are fully informed before the rules take effect, to help people avoid unexpected costs and make informed decisions when shopping online.1

 The Previous Rules

-How the €150 customs exemption worked — and why Ireland is losing it
+How the €150 customs exemption worked, and why Ireland lost it

-Before 1 July 2026, parcels shipped from outside the EU with a goods value of €150 or less entered Ireland without attracting any customs duty.
-This was known as the de minimis relief — a threshold designed for genuine low-value personal imports.
+Before 1 July 2026, parcels shipped from outside the EU with a goods value of €150 or less entered Ireland without any customs duty.
+This was the de minimis relief, a threshold designed for genuine low-value personal imports.

-Under the old rules, most supplement orders placed with iHerb, Amazon USA, or UK retailers fell below the €150 threshold and arrived duty-free.
-The consumer paid the product price, delivery charges, and Irish VAT — but no customs duty.
+Under the old rules, most supplement orders placed with iHerb, US websites or UK retailers fell below the €150 threshold and arrived duty-free.
+The consumer paid the product price, delivery charges and Irish VAT, but no customs duty.

-The EU's rationale for removing this exemption was to create a level playing field between EU-based businesses — which must collect and remit VAT — and non-EU online retailers who were effectively subsidised by the exemption.
-Irish Revenue confirmed this in its May 2026 guidance: the change is designed to ensure fairness for Irish and EU businesses.1
+The EU's rationale for removing the exemption was to level the playing field between EU-based businesses, which collect and remit VAT, and non-EU online retailers effectively subsidised by the exemption.
+Irish Revenue confirmed the change is designed to ensure fairness for Irish and EU businesses.1

 Element Before 1 July 2026 From 1 July 2026

-Customs duty — parcels ≤ €150 None (de minimis exemption) €3 per distinct item
+Customs duty, parcels ≤ €150 None (de minimis exemption) €3 per distinct product type

 VAT on imported goods Payable at Irish rate Payable at Irish rate (on goods + duty)

-iHerb order (5 different supplements) €0 customs duty €15 customs duty + VAT on that duty
+iHerb order (5 different supplements) €0 customs duty Up to €15 customs duty + VAT on duty

-UK supplement retailer order (3 products) €0 customs duty €9 customs duty + VAT on that duty
+UK retailer order (3 different products) €0 customs duty Up to €9 customs duty + VAT on duty

 Exemptions